 Consider the array of career options for writers.
 In the “old days” a person with strong writing skills could earn an income in a staff position with a company, as a teacher, or if really lucky, get a contract to publish a book.

 Today that same writer could leverage the power of the new technology to write a blog, sell a line of informational products online, or self-publish their own novels, all the while working from their home.

 Of course, you don’t need to rely on advanced technology to pursue lifestyle-friendly work.
-Here are three examples clients of mine who have created lifestyle careers the “old-fashioned” way.
+Here are three examples of clients of mine who have created lifestyle careers the “old-fashioned” way.

 Mom looking for a better work-life balance:

 Jill is a mom who wanted more time with her daughter than the demands of her corporate career allowed.

 A music major in college, she decided to apply her love of music and her interest in working with children into three income streams:

 - Overseeing a music program for preschool students